How to Optimize Products for Search

 Optimize product pages so shoppers and search engines can find them faster.
 This how-to guides Magento merchants to create SEO-friendly URLs, compelling meta data, and high-quality content that improves organic visibility and on-site search findability—leading to more qualified traffic and higher conversion.

-• +1–2 percentage points SERP CTR for key product URLs
++10–20% organic sessions to product pages; +1–2 percentage points SERP CTR for key product URLs; -30% zero-result searches; -10–20% search exit rate

-How to measure and prioritize:
+How to Measure and Prioritize

-• Use Google Search Console (Search Results report) to monitor impressions, average position, and CTR for product URLs.
+• Use Google Search Console (Search Results report) to monitor impressions, average position, and CTR for product URLs

 • Use GA4 or Adobe Analytics to measure site search behavior and conversion.
-In GA4, track view_search_results and purchase events to derive search conversion and exit rates.
+In GA4, track view_search_results and purchase events to derive search conversion and exit rates

-• Prioritize optimization for top revenue SKUs and product URLs with high impressions but low CTR to maximize impact.
+• Prioritize optimization for top revenue SKUs and product URLs with high impressions but low CTR to maximize impact

 Prerequisites